mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_payout

-<p>Retrieves the details of an existing payout.
-Supply the unique payout ID from either a payout creation request or the payout list, and Stripe will return the corresponding payout information.</p>
+Retrieves the details of an existing payout.
+Supply the unique payout ID from either a payout creation request or the payout list, and Stripe will return the corresponding payout information.

 <details><summary>Parameters</summary>